pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 This object has only one component: a "Transform".
 This component is required and cannot be disabled or removed from an object.

 You can add as many components as you want on an object.
 A script is added as a component, for example.
-Every component (except the "Transform") can be enabled or disabled during the lifetime of the object.
+Most of the components can be enabled or disabled during the lifetime of the object.

 [![Enable a game object component][components]][components]